-It is a great cheese to serve on your holiday cheese platter along with this pesto.
+It is a great cheese to serve on a holiday cheese platter along with this pesto.

-My friend Allison turned me on to Bucherondin de Chevre and she served it by putting a small piece on top of a half of fresh fig. That’s where I got the idea for this pesto.
+My friend Allison turned me on to Bucherondin de Chevre.
+She served it by putting a small piece on top of a half of fresh fig and sprinkled it with chives.
+That’s where I got the idea for this pesto.

 - 1/3 Cup Bucherondin de Chevre Cheese (Rind optional)